RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 ```

-##Note: your directory name may be slightly different, use ls to see what the directory name is before the copy
+**Note: your directory name may be slightly different, use ls to see whusing at the directory name is before the copy

 2.)
 Make a blast database of the genome for searching.